BrittanyMcGuire/be-better/README.md

-# No Sunday Scaries
+# No Sunday Scaries in Tech

-Hi there, I'm Brittany.
+Hi there, I'm Brittany 👋.